ropenttd/suds/README.txt

 Credits:
  Taede Werkhoven: For writing the plugin
+ Planetmaker: Gave me the idea to write this plugin
  Xaroth: For writing libottdadmin2, which also served as an example for Soap
  Dihedral: generated passwords.txt from OpenTTD source